yetzehev/Ztritici-demography/README.md

 **workflow:** Contains a markdown file that describes the workflow to compute Ne and RCCR

-**scripts:** Contains the scripts to run the pipeline described in workflow
+**scripts:** Contains the scripts to run the pipeline described in the workflow

 **meta:** Contains the IDs list for each population